caioforteribeiro/progdaproject/README.md

 7. If you have an issue while running the notebook, try restarting the Kernel:
    * In the **Run** tab from the top-left menu, click on **Restart Kernel and Run All Cells**.

+**Note:** For a static view of the notebook, you can use [this link](https://nbviewer.org/github/caioforteribeiro/progdaproject/blob/main/simulation.ipynb) to nbviewer.

 <br>

 ***